Camping for beginners can be a challenge, but if you are well prepared and equipped it actually can be an enjoyable and rewarding experience.

 Camping isn't always fun, even for the experienced tent camping enthusiasts.
 You will naturally go through teething problems as you enter an unfamiliar environment, learn new procedures, use new products and respond to new challenges.

-Don't expect miracles in those early days of camping, especially when camping with children, and try to stay calm if something doesn't go your way.
+Don't expect miracles in those early days of camping, especially with children, and try to stay calm if something doesn't go your way.

 If you are not finding it an enjoyable experience, think about how much fun it was for the kids, how cost effective it was for you and how wonderful it is to be in the great outdoors.